 .warfile, AM tools, the configurator, web and Java agents, IG, and documentation.
 Verify that you review the Software License and Subscription Agreement presented before you download AM files.

 Configure AM.
 Install and configure AM with or without the AM console, the setup tools (configurator), configuration tools (

 amverifyarchive), or set up your scripted install and configuration of AM.
 For information on installing AM, see the Installation Guide.

 Set up your Realms.
 Within AM, set up your realms and realm administrators if any.
-For more information on realms, see Chapter 2, "Setting Up Realms" in the Setup and Maintenance Guide.
+For more information on realms, see "Setting Up Realms" in the Setup and Maintenance Guide.

 Install Another AM Instance.
 Set up an identical instance of your first AM instance.
-For information on installing multiple AM servers, see Section 2.2, "Installing Multiple Servers" in the Installation Guide.
+For information on installing multiple AM servers, see "Installing Multiple Servers" in the Installation Guide.

 Secure AM.
 Configure AM to access external resources over HTTPS and LDAPS.
 Set up secure cookies and certificates.
-For more information, see Chapter 4, "Securing Installations" in the Installation Guide.
+For more information, see "Securing Installations" in the Installation Guide.

 Prepare the Agent Configuration.
 Prepare the agent profile, agent authenticator, and configuration for a Java or web agent.
 For more information, see Creating Agent Profiles in the ForgeRock Access Management Java Agents User Guide or Creating Agent Profiles in the ForgeRock Web Agent User Guide.